mattthughes/souls-like-gallery-app/README.md

 #### Navigation Bar

 This page will use conditional rendering to determine which pages are displayed in the navigation bar for users that are not logged in, The home page, sign up and sign pages will be visible locking certain features away from users that aren't logged in.
 Once the user logs in, the Navigation bar will change now highlighting the following pages, Home, Gallery, Profile, Trending, Saved, Sign out, Add Post.
 This feature will collapse on mobile and stretch for desktops as well.
+I did not reuse a component for this feature.

 ##### Mobile Navigation Bar view